What to look for in point of sales systems for small businesses

 Or want to connect your brick and mortar store with your e-commerce site?
 Find a system that offers plenty of integration options.

-To make it easier, you can choose a POS system that’s designed specifically for your industry.
+To make it easier, you can choose a POS system that’s designed specifically for your industry, including the best POS system for small grocery store.
 You can find POS systems for restaurants, retail stores, online businesses, and many other industries.

 How much are you able to spend on a POS system?